QT interval changes in term pregnant women living at moderately high altitude

 BATMAZ G., AKSOY A., Aydin S., AY N., Dane B.

-• Keywords: Moderately high altitude, pregnancy, QT interval, BLOOD-PRESSURE VARIABILITY, SPINAL-ANESTHESIA, HEART-RATE, BAROREFLEX SENSITIVITY, HYPERTENSIVE PREGNANCY, P-WAVE, TP-E, DISPERSION, ARRHYTHMIAS, MORTALITY
+• Anahtar Kelimeler: Moderately high altitude, pregnancy, QT interval, BLOOD-PRESSURE VARIABILITY, SPINAL-ANESTHESIA, HEART-RATE, BAROREFLEX SENSITIVITY, HYPERTENSIVE PREGNANCY, P-WAVE, TP-E, DISPERSION, ARRHYTHMIAS, MORTALITY

 Objective: This study aimed to compare the QT interval changes in women with term pregnancy living at moderately high altitude (1890 m in Erzurum, Turkey) with those of women living at sea level (31 m in Istanbul, Turkey).
 Materials and Methods: One-hundred ten women (n = 55, for each group) with full-term and single child pregnancies.
 Two different locations in that state were selected: Istanbul, Turkey, which is at 31 m above sea level (Group 1) and Erzurum, Turkey, at 1890 m above sea level (Group 2).
 Physicians from the two locations participated in the study.
 We estimated QTc, QTc Max, QTc Min, QT, and QTcd intervals.
 Results: Moderately high altitude group had significantly longer QT parameters (QTc, QTc Max, QTc Min, QT, and QTcd intervals) compared with sea level group (P 0.01, for all).
 Conclusions: According to our results, QT interval changes occur in term pregnant women living moderately high altitude.
 These changes may be associated with pregnancy-related cardiovascular complications in moderately high altitude.